srcery-colors/srcery-vim/README.md

 ### GUI

-You don’t need to do anything for these colorschemes to work in GVim or MacVim.
+You don’t need to do anything for this colorscheme to work in GVim or MacVim.

 ### TUI